 1.2 The powerlines have been designed to provide a revised link between the Maentwrog hydroelectric power station, the Trawsfynydd nuclear power station (now disused and in the course of being decommissioned) and the various overhead power transmission lines in the locality.
-The 33kV cable will extend from the substation at Maentwrog and the route passes through fields and woodland for around 1.5km before crossing the line of the pipeline to the hydroelectric station and then following a road and farm track as far as an existing powerline at SH 6694 3951.
-The 132kV cable commences at the existing powerline and follows a farm track and then a road, also with diversions into adjacent fields, as far as SH 6804 3902.
-The remaining section to Trawsfynydd is partly through fields and partly along a cycle track and other tracks through woodland.
+The 33kV cable will extend from the substation at Maentwrog (SH 6544 3946) and the route will be laid beneath the carriageway of public roads through the village of Maentwrog and beyond as far as an existing powerline at SH 67650 39870, with only the final 85m crossing pasture fields.
+The 132kV cable commences at an existing powerline (SH 66935 39503) and follows a farm track and then a road, also with diversions into adjacent fields, as far as SH 6804 3902.
+The remaining section to Trawsfynydd (SH 6902 3850) is partly through fields and partly along a cycle track and other tracks through woodland.
 Site access to the eastern section of the scheme will follow one or perhaps two existing trackways.

-- 1.3 This assessment is based on information provided by the client in June 2013, with revisions in October 2013, February 2014, and May 2014.
-At present the final route has yet to be confirmed, although the assessment has considered all known potential alternatives, as well as the possible location for the site compound and access routes.
+- 1.3 A previous assessment was completed in June 2013, with revisions in October 2013, February 2014, and May 2014 (Jones and Hankinson 2014).
+In September 2014 the proposed route for the new 33kV underground cable was completely altered and the present report presents a cultural heritage assessment for this and the original 132kV route.
 Any subsequent changes to the scheme would need to be considered in a revised report. - 1.4 It is understood that there are no elements of the scheme which require planning permission, but the works are subject to the Electricity Act of 1989 which makes provision for the supply, generation and transmission of electricity.
 Schedule 9 of the Act details the preservation of amenity and fisheries, stating that: - 'In formulating any relevant proposals, a licence holder or a person authorised by exemption to generate or supply electricity: - (a) shall have regard to the desirability of ... protecting sites, buildings and objects of architectural, historical or archaeological interest; and - (b) shall do what he reasonably can to mitigate any effects which the proposals would have on ... any such flora, fauna, features, sites, buildings or objects.'